bookchiq/obsidian-tasks/docsv2/queries/filters.md

 > [!warning]
 Prior to Tasks 2.0.0, the second date in absolute date ranges was ignored.
-See the tables in the [Appendix below]({{ site.baseurl }}{% link queries/filters.md %}#appendix-tasks-200-improvements-to-date-filters) to understand the changes in results, and whether you need to update any of your searches.
+See the tables in the [[queries/filters#appendix-tasks-200-improvements-to-date-filters|Appendix below]] to understand the changes in results, and whether you need to update any of your searches.

 ### Relative date ranges